Managing the mental load of family life

 - If you’re a single parent create a solid support network.
 “Solo parenting can be really difficult so asking for help is important – but also, many single parents may find the decision-making side of things easier, because you don’t have to consult anyone.
 The buck stops with you and that can be empowering.”

 Want to hear more about coping with the mental load?
-Listen to HCF’s Navigating Parenthood podcast, where our host Jessica Rowe chats to PSYCH2U psychologist Lydia Black about imperfect parenting and the mental load.
+Listen to our Navigating Parenthood podcast, where season three host Jessica Rowe chats to Lydia about imperfect parenting and managing the mental load.

 Mental health and wellbeing support

-We’re trying to make it as easy and fast as possible for you to access the mental wellbeing support you need.
-PSYCH2U mental wellbeing and navigation services give eligible HCF members* access to video consultations with psychologists, psychiatrists and other allied health professionals.
+We're trying to make it as easy and fast as possible for you to access the mental wellbeing support you need.
+PSYCH2U mental wellbeing services are unique to HCF, offering eligible HCF members* access to online video consultations with a psychologist and a comprehensive mental health support program that provides customised care through online, telehealth and chronic disease management programs.

 HCF members also have access to online GP consultations through GP2U.
-If you’re worried about your mental wellbeing and have a mental healthcare plan, GP2U is a great place to start.
+If you’re worried about your mental wellbeing and need a mental healthcare plan, GP2U is a great place to start.
 All HCF members have access to online GP consultations through GP2U for free^ for a limited time.
-See hcf.com.au/gp2u for offer end date.

 Where to find more mental health help: